Highlight Performance

 "Organic Fertilizer Project"

-In 2023, Siam Cullet Company, on behalf of Osotspa, donated beverage waste from deteriorated products to Wat Chak Daeng in Samut Prakan to produce ‘Customized Organic Fertilizer’.
+Siam Cullet Company, on behalf of Osotspa, donated beverage waste from deteriorated products to Wat Chak Daeng in Samut Prakan to produce ‘Customized Organic Fertilizer’.
 The organic fertilizer, which is useful for enhancing crop growth, is made from composting food waste collected from temples and communities alongside donated deteriorated beverages.
 A total of 2,000 kilograms of organic fertilizer were utilized within the temple premises and given to local farmers, contributing to the income of Wat Chak Daeng (the pioneering temple in waste management and environmental conservation).

 Additionally, 10,000 kilograms were allocated to Bangkok’s Public Parks Divisions.
 In total, 12,000 kilograms of waste were donated for community benefit.